qgis/QGIS-Documentation/source/docs/developers_guide/processingtesting.rst

 will need to specify:

 * the type, ie ``vector`` or ``raster``
-* a name, with relative path like :file:`expected/polys_centroid.gml`
+* a name, with a relative path like :file:`expected/polys_centroid.gml`

 This is what it looks like in action: